devxnshsharma/devansh-portfolio/README.md

 7. **Version Control Mechanics:** Realized the critical importance of discrete commits and atomic version history via Git to safeguard project progress.
 8. **Scroll Optimization:** Dealt with mapping UI reveals tightly triggered by the browser scroll events, balancing effects without causing layout thrashing.
 9. **Accessibility First Contexts:** Used semantic HTML tags out of the box to keep the interactive layer functional for varied inputs.
-10. **CI/CD Paradigms:** Set up the codebase to automatically build and deploy to a live static hosting environment (GitHub Pages).
+10. **CI/CD Paradigms:** Set up the codebase to automatically build and deploy to a live static hosting environment (Vercel).

 ---